How to Use a Load Calc Worksheet for Office Buildings

 How do demand factors affect the size of a main distribution panel (MDP)?

 Demand factors reduce the calculated load based on the unlikelihood of all equipment running at once.
-By applying a commercial demand factor to loads like general-use receptacles, the total calculated amperage is lowered, allowing for a smaller, more cost-effective main distribution panel (MDP) and service conductors without compromising safety.
+By applying a commercial demand factor to loads like general‑use receptacles (see NEC Table 220.47), the total calculated amperage is lowered, allowing for a smaller, more cost‑effective main distribution panel (MDP) and service conductors without compromising safety when applied per NEC rules.

 What is the difference between a continuous load and a non‑continuous load in an office?

-A continuous load is any load expected to operate at maximum current for three hours or more, such as general office lighting.
-It must be calculated at 125% of its value.
-A non-continuous load operates for shorter periods.
-Most receptacle loads are considered non-continuous.
+A continuous load is any load expected to operate at maximum current for three hours or more and is treated at 125% for sizing conductors and overcurrent protection where required.
+A non‑continuous load operates for shorter periods.
+Most receptacle loads are considered non‑continuous unless otherwise expected to operate continuously.

 Do I need a voltage drop calculator for feeder circuits in a large office?

 Yes, using a voltage drop calculator is highly recommended, especially for long feeder circuits.
-The NEC recommends limiting voltage drop to 3% for feeders and 5% for the total of the feeder and branch circuit to ensure equipment operates correctly and efficiently.
+The NEC’s informational guidance recommends limiting voltage drop to about 3% for feeders and 5% for the combined feeder and branch circuit total to ensure equipment operates correctly and efficiently.

 Where can I find online electrical courses to master these calculations?